TRCEvictionMap/trc-eviction-map-nuxt/content/welcome-modal-content.md

-This map combines eviction data frmo court records with demographic data from the U.S. Census to provide an up-to-date, historical view of where evictions are (and aren't) happening in Dane County, Wisconsin.
+This map combines eviction data from court records with demographic data from the U.S. Census to provide an up-to-date, historical view of where evictions are (and aren't) happening in Dane County, Wisconsin.

 <div class="flex flex-col divide-y">